Documentation forNetwork Performance Monitor

 3. On the SD-WAN Orchestrator Details view, click Discover Viptela Devices in the Management widget.

 4. On Select How To Monitor Edge Devices, select a monitoring method and click Continue.
-See SNMP or API-based monitoring for Viptela devices for details.
+See SNMP or API-based monitoring for Cisco Catalyst SD-WAN orchestrators (formerly Viptela) for details.

 • Use a combination of SNMP and API polling